Adolf von Rauch (born 1805)

-Gustav Adolf von Rauch (25 August 1805 - 26 June 1877) retired in 1854 as a cavalry officer with the rank of major in the Prussian Gardes du Corps regiment, to act as chamberlain and court-marshal to Princess Louise of Prussia, wife of Alexis, Landgrave of Hesse-Philippsthal-Barchfeld, who have been divorced since 1861, in the following decades at Berlin's Monbijou Palace.
-Rauch was a distinguished collector of ancient Greek and Roman coins and from 1870 to 1877 chairman of the Numismatic Society in Berlin.
+Gustav Adolf von Rauch (25 August 1805 – 26 June 1877) was a German military officer, hofmarschall, and numismatist.

+Rauch retired in 1854 as a cavalry officer with the rank of major in the Prussian Gardes du Corps regiment, to act as chamberlain and court-marshall to Princess Louise of Prussia, wife of Alexis, Landgrave of Hesse-Philippsthal-Barchfeld, who had been divorced since 1861, in the following decades at Berlin's Monbijou Palace.
+Rauch was a distinguished collector of ancient Greek and Roman coins and from 1870 to 1877 served as the chairman of the Numismatic Society in Berlin.

 Life

 Family

 Adolf von Rauch was born in Potsdam as the eldest son to Gustav von Rauch, later Prussian Minister of War, general of the infantry and honorary citizen of Berlin, and his first wife Caroline, née von Geusau.

 His brother Fedor became Chief Equerry to the German Emperors, his sister Rosalie Countess of Hohenau, née von Rauch the second, morganatic wife to Prince Albert of Prussia, youngest brother of King Frederick William IV and Emperor William I. His brothers Gustav Waldemar and Albert rose to Prussian generals.